How To

 Connecting to Apple Studio Display or Pro Display XDR

-If you own an Apple Studio Display or Pro Display XDR, connecting it to your iPad is even more easy.
+If you own an Apple Studio Display or Pro Display XDR, connecting it to your iPad is even easier.
 These displays automatically turn on when plugged into power and connected to supported iPad models using the Thunderbolt cable included with the display.
-Plus, your iPad charges while connected, making it an elegant and convenient solution for a secondary display.
+Plus, your iPad charges while connected.

 Using iPad’s Stage Manager for External Display